Sound Not Working in Instagram – What To Do

 To test things out, try playing sound with other apps, such as YouTube, SoundCloud, or Spotify, and make sure the volume is up to the max.
 Hopefully, you’ll be able to hear the sound from the built-in speakers.

-With the release of iOS 13, many users reported issues with their Instagram audio.
+With iOS 13, many users reported issues with their Instagram audio.
 Whether it just isn’t playing while you’re scrolling or you aren’t able to record audio, this issue is easily remedied.

 Follow these instructions to fix this update glitch: